stephaniesamm/Advancing-miRNA-Target-Site-Identification-via-Bias-Corrected-Chimeric-Datasets-for-ML-Approaches/09_Retrain_CNN/README.md

 ## Description

 This analysis retrains the convolutional neural network (CNN) model from [Hejret et al. (2023)](https://doi.org/10.1038/s41598-023-49757-z), on the bias-corrected Hejret2023 train set and on the larger unbiased Manakov2022 train set.
-The model is independently trained on 2 data representations.
+Two different data representations methods are used.
 The script also runs inference and evaluation on all `miRBench` evaluation datasets.

 1. **Dataset Retrieval & Encoding**: Locates or downloads each required dataset split, adds dot-bracket RNA secondary structure information, and encodes each dataset into two formats: `50_20_1` (Sequence-only) and `50_20_2` (Sequence & Co-folding) data representations.